CoThings-App/cothings/README.md

     `ADMIN_USERNAME` and `ADMIN_PASSWORD` are the credentials for managing rooms.
 To access the rooms management the url is `/rooms`

-2. Update your database settings and persistent volume paths in `docker-compose.yml` file.
+1. Update your database settings and persistent volume paths in `docker-compose.yml` file.

+1. There are two ways to have the docker image:

-3. Build the image `docker build -t cothings .` Please note that, since out `Dockerfile` use multistage build, you will need Docker version 17.05 or later.
+   1. Build the image by yourself `docker build -t coliving .` Please note that, since out `Dockerfile` use multistage build, you will need Docker version 17.05 or later.

+   1. Or you can use our [initial release](https://github.com/rainlab-inc/cothings/releases/tag/v0.1.0) _docker image_ by pull it like this: `docker pull dkr.rlab.io/cothings/web-app:v0.1.0` or specify in the _image_ and the _tag_ in `docker-compose.yml` file.

-4. Now run the application `docker-compose up -d`
+1. Now run the application `docker-compose up -d`

-5. See the logs `docker-compose logs` to confirm your `hostname` is written in the logs.
+1. See the logs `docker-compose logs` to confirm your `hostname` is written in the logs.

-6. ⚠️ Once you've released and ran the app on production, you need to run migration.
+1. ⚠️ Once you've released and ran the app on production, you need to run migration.
 Run the following command.

 `docker exec -it {container_name} bash bin/coliving eval Coliving.Release.migrate`

-# Local Development
+# Run in Local Environment (or for Development purpose)
 To run the project in your local:

   * You'll need a PostgreSQL (docker) instance in your local